swethad28/Game-2048/README.md

 - ✅ Deployment of a sample **2048 game** application using YAML manifests
 - ✅ Seamless traffic routing to the app via ALB using Ingress
 - ✅ Fully CLI-driven deployment workflow
-- ✅ Clean teardown with a single cluster delete command

 ---